Rurutia1027/Spring-Microservices-TX/design_documents/03-transactions.md

 - Supports **Two-Phase Commit**(2PC), ensuring that all involved resources either **commit successfully** or **roll back** in case of failure.

 ---

+## Deep Dive into XA in DTP Model

+### XA and Its Origins
+XA is a standard published by the X/Open Distributed Transaction Processing (DTP) community, based on distributed transaction principles.
+It defines the interfaces between **Global Transaction Manager(TM)** and **Local Resource Managers(RM)**.
+Most popular database products support XA and implement its defined interfaces.

+### Bidirectional Interface for Coordination
+XA provides a bidirectional system interface that acts as a communication bridge between the **Transaction Manager(TM)** and one or more **Resource Managers(RM)**.
+This interface ensures seamless coordination between them to maintain transactional integrity.

+### The Need for XA in Distributed Systems
+In a distributed system, achieving a centrialized state across multiple machines is theoretically impossible.
+XA helps solve this issue by introducing a **centralized control point** through the **Transaction Manager**, which synchronizes transaction states across distributed resources.

+### Managing Distributed Transactions with 2PC
+Transactions managed by a **Global Transaction Manager** can span multiple resources, such as **databases**, **message queues**, and **processes**.
+XA typically relies on the **Two-Phase Commit(2PC) protocol** to ensure consistency across these distributed resources.

+## Introduction to the Two-Phase Commit (2PC) Protocol
+- 2PC as XA's Coordination Strategy
+The **Two-Phase Commit(2PC)** protocol is the coordination mechanism used by **XA** to manage multiple resource managers(RMs) in a **global transaction**.
+It ensures that all involved resources either commit or roll back changes as a single unit.

+- Resolving Inconsistencies with 2PC
+The **Transaction Manager(TM)** and **Resource Managers(RMs)** use **2PC** to address potential **mechanical inconsistencies** that may arise during distributed transactions, ensuring data consistency across all participating nodes.

+- The Role of a Coordinator in 2PC
+In **2PC**, a **coordinator (typically the TM)** is responsible for managing all participating **Resource Managers(RMs)**.
+It ensures that each **RM** reaches a decision on whether to commit or roll back its operations and synchronizes the final transaction outcome accordingly.